quicwg/base-drafts/draft-ietf-quic-transport.md

 The packet number field echoes the packet number of the triggering client packet.
 This allows a client to verify that the server received its packet.

-After receiving a Server Stateless Retry packet, the next cryptographic handshake message MUST be sent by the client on stream 0 at an offset of 0.
-The client discards any buffers it uses for generating retransmissions of handshake data and effectively starts the connection anew, keeping only the cryptographic handshake state.
-The cryptographic handshake is continued, but the transport connection is reset.
+After receiving a Server Stateless Retry packet, the client MUST generate a new Client Initial packet containing the next cryptographic handshake message.
+The client discards any buffers it uses for generating retransmissions of handshake data, resets the initial packet number and resets the stream offset for stream 0, keeping only the cryptographic handshake state.
+In effect, the cryptographic handshake is continued, but the transport connection is reset.
 Continuing the cryptographic handshake is necessary to ensure that an attacker cannot force a downgrade of any cryptographic parameters.

 The payload of the Server Stateless Retry packet contains STREAM frames and could contain PADDING and ACK frames.

-The client constructs a new Client Cleartext packet ({{packet-client-cleartext}}) for subsequent cryptographic handshake messages.

-### Client Cleartext Packet {#packet-client-cleartext}

-A Client Cleartext packet has a type octet of 0x84 and is sent when the client has received a packet from the server, which will be either a Server Cleartext packet or a Version Negotiation packet.

-The connection ID field in a Client Cleartext packet contains a server-selected connection ID, see {{connection-id}}.

-The packet number field is incremented for each Client Cleartext packet sent, see {{packet-numbers}}.

-The payload of this packet contains STREAM frames and could contain PADDING and ACK frames.
-If this packet is sent in response to a Version Negotiation ({{packet-version}}) or Server Stateless Retry packet ({{packet-server-stateless}}), it MUST be padded to the minimum packet size for initial packets (see {{packetization}}).
+A server can only send a single Server Stateless Retry packet in response to each Client Initial packet that is receives.

 ### Server Cleartext Packet {#packet-server-cleartext}

-A Server Cleartext packet has a type octet of 0x85.
+A Server Cleartext packet has a type octet of 0x84.
 It is used to carry acknowledgments and cryptographic handshake messages from the server.

 The connection ID field in a Server Cleartext packet contains a connection ID that is chosen by the server (see {{connection-id}}).

 The first Server Cleartext packet contains a randomized packet number.
-This value is increased for each subsequent packet as described in
+This value is increased for each subsequent packet sent by the server as described in
+{{packet-numbers}}.

+The payload of this packet contains STREAM frames and could contain PADDING and ACK frames.

+### Client Cleartext Packet {#packet-client-cleartext}

+A Client Cleartext packet has a type octet of 0x85 and is sent when the client has received a Server Cleartext packet from the server.

+The connection ID field in a Client Cleartext packet contains a server-selected connection ID, see {{connection-id}}.

+The Client Cleartext packet includes a packet number that is one higher than the last Client Initial, 0-RTT Encrypted or Client Cleartext packet that was sent.
+The packet number is incremented for each subsequent packet, see
 {{packet-numbers}}.

 The payload of this packet contains STREAM frames and could contain PADDING and